How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 Step 2

-To establish a network connection between the PC and Laptop, click on the Switch group from the network devices category and add the 2960 Switch to the workspace.
+Of course, you should add a Switch to establish a network connection between the PC and Laptop.
+Click on the Switch group from the Network Devices category.
+Then, add the 2960 Switch to the workspace between both devices.

 Step 3